Progress in Minneapolis

 -

-Bloomington Ave at Minnehaha Creek
+Bloomington Ave at Minnehaha Creek (not started)

 -